kabbo109/js-image-preview/README.md

-# js-image-preview
+# JS Image Preview

-Image preview before upload using JavaScript
+A simple image preview feature built using JavaScript.

+This project allows users to preview an image before uploading.